 You can work with jobs by calling:

-PollForJobs, which determines whether there are any jobs to act upon,
+PollForJobs, which determines whether there are any jobs to act on.

-PutJobFailureResult, which provides details of a job failure, and
+PutJobFailureResult, which provides details of a job failure.

 PutJobSuccessResult, which provides details of a job success.